Azure/azure-openapi-validator/docs/latest-version-of-common-types-must-be-used.md

 ## Output Message

-Use the latest version ${commonTypesFilesAndLatestVersionMapping.get(versionAndFile[1])} of ${versionAndFile[1]} available under common-types.
+Use the latest version {0} of {1} available under common-types.

-## Description
+## Description.

-This rule checks for references that aren't using latest version of common-types.
+This rule checks for references that aren't using the latest version of common-types.

 ## How to fix the violation

-Ensure that, latest versions of common-types are being referenced.
+Ensure that the latest versions of common-types are being referenced.